Quiq/registry-ui/README.md

 * Web UI for Docker Registry 2.6+
 * Browse repositories and tags
-* Display Docker image details by layers including both manifests v1 and v2
+* Display image details by layers
+* Support Manifest v2 schema 1, Manifest v2 schema 2, Manifest List v2 schema 2 and their confusing combinations
 * Fast and small, written on Go
 * Automatically discover an authentication method (basic auth, token service etc.)
 * Caching the list of repositories, tag counts and refreshing in background